LitFM: A Retrieval Augmented Structure-aware Foundation Model For Citation Graphs

 As shown in Figure \ref{fig:prompts}, we provide the detailed instruction prompt for each fine-tuning task.
 The instruction prompt can be seamlessly instantiated through the domain literature and used to inject domain-specific knowledge into the LLM.
-As illustrated in Figure \ref{fig:COT}, we provide detailed chain-of-thought instructions for related work generation.
+As illustrated in Figure \ref{fig:COT}, we provide detailed chain-of-thought instructions.